On the symmetry behind duality: Local compactness

 The Lawson self-duality for continuous domains restricts to a self-duality for the full subcategory of continuous semilattices \cite[Thm.~IV-2.16]{GierzHofmannEtAl2003}.
-This can be viewed in the setting of bicontinuous bi-dcpos with \cref{t:meets-and-joins} below.
-We first prove the following lemmas, of independent interest.
+This can be viewed in the setting of bicontinuous bi-dcpos with the following.